awsdocs/amazon-ecs-developer-guide/doc_source/ecs-account-settings.md

 ## Tagging authorization timeline<a name="tag-resources-timeline"></a>

 You can confirm whether tagging authorization is active by running `list-account-settings` to view the `tagResourceAuthorization` value\.
-When the value is `enabled`, it means that the tagging authorization is in use\.
+When the value is `on`, it means that the tagging authorization is in use\.
 For more information, see, [list\-account\-settings](https://docs.aws.amazon.com/cli/latest/reference/ecs/list-account-settings.html) in the *Amazon Elastic Container Service API Reference*\.

 The following are the important dates related to tagging authorization\.
 + April 18, 2023 – Tagging authorization is introduced\.
 You can opt in to using tagging authorization\.
 By opting in, you must grant the appropriate permissions\.
 + April 27, 2023 through July 16, 2023 – All new accounts and non\-impacted existing accounts are automatically migrated to tagging authorization\.
 **Note**
-To opt out, run `put-account-setting-default` with the `tagResourceAuthorization` option set to `disabled`\.
+To opt out, run `put-account-setting-default` with the `tagResourceAuthorization` option set to `off`\.
 AWS has notified impacted accounts\.
 + July 16,2023 – The last day that you can remain opted out of tagging authorization\.
 + July 17\.
 2023 – The opt\-out option ends and all accounts use tagging authorization\.